Simple Ways to Protect Costly Water Damage

 How do you go about checking for water leaks?

 Inspect your roof at least once every year.
 Any loose, damaged or missing shingles and cracked fillings can let in water and should be repaired immediately.

 Look out for any dark, wet spots under the pipes inside your sink cabinets.
-Other signs to look for include stains on ceilings, drips and toilets that produce rocking sounds.
+Other signs to look for include stains on ceilings, water drips and toilets that produce unusual sounds.

 Ensure your gutters are constantly clean